eyyupkln/SurvivorBird/README.md

 Algirtma mantığı olarak gayet başarılı ve kompleks bir proje olan bu oyun tasarım konusunda sadelikten yana olmuştur.

+Cihazınıza kurulumunu yaparak keyifle oynayabilirsiniz.

 # [EN]
 This is a simple and enjoyable Java application using the LibGDX Library.

 The game features copyright-free music.

 This game, a highly successful and compleks project in terms of its algorithmic logic, prioritizes simplicity in its design.

+You can enjoy playing it by installing it on your device.